sandrocarvalho10/dashboardDOne/README.md

-link to access the application [Clique aqui](https://dashboard-doner-sandro.vercel.app/) com VERCEL
+link to access the application [click here](https://dashboard-doner-sandro.vercel.app/) with VERCEL